 Note: These are admittedly a little complicated to work with on a waffle iron.
 If you don’t want to mess with it or you don’t have a waffle iron, you can just make little patties and cook them in a skillet.
+They’ll be more like hash browns that way.
 I just thought it was fun to do it on a waffle maker.

-- 1 1/2 lbs peeled sweet potatoes, grated (about 2 large sweet potatoes)
+- 1 ½ lbs. sweet potatoes (peeled – about 2 large sweet potatoes)

 - Mix all ingredients together in a mixing bowl.
 Be sure to mix well so everything is well combined or it won’t cook properly on the waffle maker.

-- Cook in batches on your waffle maker the same as you would with regular waffle.
-But keep the waffles on the thinner side or they don’t cook well.
+- Cook in batches on your waffle maker the same as you would with regular waffles.
+Keep the waffles on the thinner side or they don’t cook well.